BTEC 1000 Keyboarding Basics | 30 hours |

 • Graph solutions to inequalities on a number line.

-• Use the addition, subtraction, multiplication and division principles to solve inequalities.
+• Use the addition, subtraction, multiplication and division principles to solve

 • Plot given points and label each quadrant.